afshinyarinia/vodlint/README.md

-# hls-health
+# vodlint

-A modern Python tool to analyze HLS playlists and segments for health, timing, and format info.
+VOD-focused linter and health checks for HLS/m3u8 manifests and segments.

 ## Features